lukejans/tic-tac-toe/README.md

 there will be a list of 3 different ai bots to choose from.
 All with a set difficulty and a bot name for game dialog.

-bot 1 - easy
+- bot 1: easy
-bot 2 - medium
+- bot 2: medium
-bot 3 - impossible (noot noot cut scene.)
+- bot 3: impossible (noot noot cut scene.)

 ### minimax